-Keto chicken pot pie is the ultimate comfort food meal.
-With a creamy filling and a low-carb biscuit topping, it’s just like the classic but with a fraction of the carbs.
+This keto chicken pot pie is the ultimate comfort food meal.
+With a creamy filling and a low carb biscuit topping, it’s just like the classic but with a fraction of the carbs.

-Looking for the ultimate hearty keto casserole?
+Looking for a hearty low carb casserole?
 Coming right up!
 Look no further than this Keto Chicken Pot Pie.
-It’s rich and filling, with a tender biscuit crust.
+It’s rich and filling, and it uses my Keto Biscuits for a mouthwateringly tender crust.

 It’s got all the classic pot pie flavor, but with only 4.4g net carbs per serving.
 And it makes your house smell like absolute heaven when it’s baking.